Cravath’s London Office Moves to 100 Cheapside

 Antony L. Ryan handles a wide variety of litigation matters, focusing on securities litigation, accountants’ liability, M&A litigation and antitrust law.
-He regularly represents clients in federal and state courts around the country.
+Known for his “creativity and mastery of the law,” he frequently leads challenging and business‑critical litigation in federal and state courts around the country.
+(Chambers USA)

 Mr. Ryan co‑edited the book and co‑authored the U.S. chapter in several editions of Getting the Deal Through: Securities Litigation (Law Business Research).
 He also has authored law review articles on civil procedure and patent law.